flyteorg/flytectl/docs/source/gen/flytectl_update_project.rst

 Allows you to update the characteristics of a project, including its name, labels and description.
 Also allows you to archive or activate (unarchive) a project.

-To archive a project, specify its ID with the *-p* flag and add the *----archive* flag:
+To archive a project, specify its ID with the *p* flag and add the *archive* flag:

 ::

     flytectl update project -p my-project-id --archive

-To activate (unarchive) an archived project, specify its ID with the *-p* flag and add the *---activate* flag:
+To activate (unarchive) an archived project, specify its ID with the *p* flag and add the *activate* flag:

 ::

 	flytectl update project -p my-project-id --activate

-To update the characteristics of a project using flags, specify the project ID with the *-p* flag and the flags corresponding to the characteristics you want to update:
+To update the characteristics of a project using flags, specify the project ID with the *p* flag and the flags corresponding to the characteristics you want to update:

 ::